mariarobertap/PokerWithGo/README.md

 # Poker with Aliens

-In this project i'm gonna build a game using golang where you can play poker with aliens in space"
+In this project i'm gonna build a game using golang where you can play poker"